Main Streets & Community

 3. Market analyses for Main Streets projects

-In the Strip District
+Neighbors-in-the-Strip3-300x124In the Strip District

 Randy has worked with Neighbors in the Strip (NITS) on several projects over nearly a decade, including promotion and fund raising plans.
 He also performed two market analyses.

-More about our fund raising & friend-raising here.
+More about our fund raising & friend-raising.

-4. Little Italy Days annual festival—enhancements
+4. Little Italy Days annual festival enhancements

 In Bloomfield

 The 5th annual, 3-day festival expanded its outreach and promotion efforts with Randy serving as Mainstreets manager.
-Results: new cultural partners, 10,000 + attendance, and two new major sponsors.
+Results: new cultural partners, 10,000+ attendance, and two new major sponsors.
 Sponsorships and earned income exceeded previous years and the festival made it’s first ever profit.
 Many businesses had their best sales of the year.

-5. Multi-community promotion strategies
+Northside promotion5.
+Multi-community promotion strategies

 On the Northside